-W elcome to AFTA.
-We are a 38-year old organization of passionate, committed clinicians, researchers, authors, academicians, policy makers, leaders of agencies and programs, and systemic thinkers, all dedicated to fostering families and communities.
+Welcome to AFTA.
+In 2018, we will be celebrating our 40th year of existence as an organization of passionate, committed clinicians, researchers, authors, academicians, policy makers, and leaders of agencies and programs.
+We are systemic thinkers, dedicated to supporting and sustaining families and communities.

-AFTA’s vision – a just world.
-Accomplished by transforming social contexts that promote health, safety, and well-being of all families and communities through developing, researching, teaching, and disseminating progressive, just family therapy, and family centered practices and policies.
-Please join us in sharing our vision and fostering our goals.
+AFTA’s vision is one of a just world, accomplished by transforming social contexts that promote health, safety, and well being of all families and communities.
+We support that vision through our mission of developing, researching, teaching, and disseminating progressive, just family therapy, and family centered practices and policies.

-AFTA has recently released a position paper on the Black Lives Matter movement, and I encourage you to read it.
-Our other recent position papers, on Immigration and the DSM-V, are also on the website.
-We are continuing to write both position papers and White Papers to address national issues that impact families and communities.
-Current events in our country – gun violence, immigrant backlash, blatant racism, discrimination against the LGBTQ communities, growing inequality—are all being played out in the national election and should not be ignored by any of us.
+AFTA has several position papers listed on the website.
+We are continuing to write position papers and op-ed pieces to address national issues that impact families and communities.
+Current events in our country— blatant racism, gun violence, immigrant backlash, discrimination against the LGBTQ communities, growing inequality—are all being played out in our current political climate and should not be ignored by any of us.
 We will continue to address these issues in the context of our practice and our commitment to social justice.
-We have members who are working on international projects as well, promoting good systems thinking around the world.

-I look forward to this year of hard work promoting AFTA, ensuring its health and stability, and keeping vibrant the professional home it is for so many of us.
+I look forward to these next two years of good work promoting AFTA, ensuring its health and stability, and keeping vibrant the professional home it is for so many of us.
 Please join me in the work as we move AFTA towards its future.